MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-upgradeability-disciplines.md

 ### General purpose service tier

-The following diagrams display the upgrade process for an Arc-enabled SQL Managed Instance in a *general purpose* service tier.
+The following diagrams display the upgrade process for Arc-enabled SQL Managed Instance in a *general purpose* service tier.

    [![Screenshot that shows the pre-upgrade process of an Arc-enabled SQL Managed Instance in a general purpose service tier.](./media/arc-enabled-data-svc-sql-mi-general-purpose-tier-pre-upgrade.png)](./media/arc-enabled-data-svc-sql-mi-general-purpose-tier-pre-upgrade.png#lightbox)